RasaHQ/rasa-calm-demo/README.md

 # Rasa CALM Demo

 This demo showcases a chatbot built with Rasa's LLM-native approach: [CALM](https://rasa.com/docs/rasa-pro/calm).

+> [!IMPORTANT]
+> The primary purpose of the maintaining this branch is to test the updates to Rasa Pro version 3.8.x.

 > [!CAUTION]
 > Please note that the demo bot is an evolving platform.
 The flows currently